eembc/audiomark/README.md

 appliances like washers, dryers, and refrigerators, to home entertainment systems, and even cars that respond to voice commands.

-The benchmark was developed by collaboration of the following member companies:

-* Arm
-* Infineon
-* Intel
-* Synopsys
-* onsemi
-* STMicroelectronics
-* Texas Instruments
-* EEMBC

 # Theory of operation

 The benchmark works by processing two microphone inputs listening to both a